The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: Introduction

-Another approach to prove the exponential convergence using linear operator theory in weighted Sobolev spaces is presented in del Pino-Kowalczyk-Pacard \cite{DKP}.
+Another approach to prove the exponential convergence is presented in del Pino-Kowalczyk-Pacard \cite{DKP}, using linear operator theory in weighted Sobolev spaces.
 However, due to the presence of free boundaries, it is not obvious to extend this method to our setting.
 A second problem related to this linear theory is that, in this paper we do not show the equivalence of the condition of stability outside a compact set and the finite Morse index condition.
 (The Schr\"{o}dinger operator case was proved in \cite{dev}.)
-We do not give any relation between the Morse index and the number of ends either.
+We also do not establish any relation between the Morse index and the number of ends either.
 For related discussion about the Morse index of minimal surfaces, see for examples \cite{Choe} and \cite{Li-Wang 2}.

-We also would like to mention that the positivity of the second eigenvalue can be viewed as a {\em nondegeneracy } result, because the first eigenvalue $0$ comes from the translation invariance of the problem.
-This fact has been used a lot in the construction of solutions to the Allen-Cahn equation, see for example \cite{DKW 2}.

-Finally, in a recent preprint of Jerison and Kamburov \cite{JK}, they also study the structure of solutions to one phase free boundary problems in $\R^2$, and this paper is in fact inspired by theirs.
-Their study is more on the line of the Colding-Minicozzi theory, that is, instead of the finite Morse index condition, they add some assumptions on the topology of the set $\Omega=\{u>0\}$ and from these assumptions the structure of solutions is obtained.
+Finally, in a recent preprint of Jerison and Kamburov \cite{JK}, they also study the structure of solutions to one phase free boundary problems in $\R^2$.
+Their study is more on the line of the Colding-Minicozzi theory, that is, instead of the finite Morse index condition, they use some assumptions on the topology of the set $\Omega=\{u>0\}$ and from these assumptions the structure of solutions is obtained.
 For Serrin's overdetermined problem, the topology and geometry of solutions in $\R^2$ have also been studied in \cite{pacard,ros,ros-r-s,tra}, which could be more complicated due to the lack of a variational structure.
-Here we want to emphasize that the stability condition is very strong and it provides much better control than these conditions.
+Here we want to emphasize that the stability condition is very strong and it provides much better control than these topological conditions.
 One example is the curvature estimates derived from the stability condition, which gives us a clear picture of the solution at $O(1)$ scale and enables us to obtain the convergence of translations of a fixed solution.